surifirstpin/biplus_documentation/docs/Viewing Content FLD.md

 This section explains on how to view the existing files saved under workspace in AcuBi.

+One of the best ways to start using Acubi is to navigate around the existing WorkSpaces and pages to see what content already exists.
+The **Browse** menu and the left panel of the Spaces and pages show the top-level Spaces and pages to which you have access to view:

 ## Navigating to Saved Content

 Click on the file you would like to view.
 As explained below.